Afanc/colorizing_things/README.md

 # Colorizing Things
 let's add some colors to this dull world.

-Groupe members: Dariush Mollet, Anthony Gillioz
+Group members: Dariush Mollet, Anthony Gillioz

 ## Objectives:
 Goal: Create a hand-by-hand network which will colorize black and white images.

 ## Introduction:

-This is a semester project of the "Advanced topics in Machine learning" course.
+This is a semester project for the "Advanced topics in Machine learning" course.
 The main goal of this project is to apply the theory seen in class on a concret project.

 Colorizing pictures is an hard problem.
-Indeed, a car can have multiple colors (blue, red, black, ...), the sky can also have nuance of blue so how can an algorithm find the exact color of a car or the sky.
-Like this is not a finite problem the main criterion to judge if an image has been corectly colorized is the coherence in the colorization of the objects.
-If a car is colorized in blue it has to be done on all the car and only on the car (the road around the car must be black).
+Indeed, a car can have multiple colors (blue, red, black, ...), the sky can also have nuance of blue so how can an algorithm find the exact color of a car or of the sky, when the picture was taken ?
+Since this is not a finite problem, the main criterion to judge if an image has been corectly colorized is the coherence in the colorization of the objects.
+If a car is colorized in blue it has to be done on all the car and only on the car (the road around the car should be black, or gray).
+And of course, leaves tend to be green and traffic lights tend to have certain color codes as wel...

-Once the general context of the project has been exposed, the question of how to solve it came.
-After few researches, the idea to use a generative model to recreate the colors seemed promising.
-This technique has the good property that it does not need to declare a clear loss function, but it will learn it by itself.
-Contrary to other researches in this field which had to deal with this problem of defining a good loss function to recreate the most correct colors [https://richzhang.github.io/colorization/resources/colorful_eccv2016.pdf].
+Once the general context of the project had been exposed, came the question of how to solve it.
+After few research, the idea to use a generative model to recreate colors seemed promising.
+This technique has the good property of not needing to declare a clear loss function, but that it will learn it by itself.
+To the contrary of other research in this field, which had to deal with this problem of defining a good loss function to recreate the most correct colors [https://richzhang.github.io/colorization/resources/colorful_eccv2016.pdf]...
 The network explained below will try to learn this loss function by itself.

 ## Method:

 ### Dataset:

 We trained our networks on STL10 [https://cs.stanford.edu/~acoates/stl10] (trained+unlabeled) which counts a little more than 100'000 images of the 10 following classes : airplane, bird, car, cat, deer, dog, horse, monkey, ship, truck.
-In this dataset only 5'000 images are labeled, but like models used in this project (GAN) are unsupervised learning algorithms, there was no need of labels.
+In this dataset only 5'000 images are labeled, but like models used in this project (GAN) are unsupervised learning algorithms, there was no need for labels.

 Original images (96x96) were normalized and resized to 128x128 before being grayscaled.
 No data augmentation of any kind was performed.

 ### First approches:

 At the beginning of this project, the main idea was to use an encoder to extract the main features of a grayscaled image, and from those features to recreate a 2D colored image with a generator/decoder.
 Once the colors generated, those would be mixed with the grayscale image to recreate a colored image.
-Since we didn't want this autoencoder to generate images "as close as possible" to the actual image, since many different color combinations can be plausible for a single grayscaled image, we went on using a GAN architecture, with the discriminator fed with fake colorized and real color images.
+We didn't want this autoencoder to generate images "as close as possible" to the actual image, since many different color combinations can be plausible for a single grayscaled image, we went on using a GAN architecture, with the discriminator fed with fake colorized and real color images.

 So the first architecture was an adversial autoencoder.
 This network was supposed to learn by itself to recreate the color space of the image using the adversial process of a GAN.
 The color space used was the CIE Lab color space, and the generator was creating the a, b dim.
 The a, b are then merge with the L (grayscaled image) to create the final image.

-The Encoder was a pretrained vgg16, modified to accept 1 dim in input (image in grayscale).
+The Encoder was a pretrained vgg16 (transfer learning, using only the convolutional part of vgg16), modified to accept 1 dim in input (image in grayscale).
 It sends the data in a latent space Z of dim 100.
 The Generator took a latent space of 100 and recreated the a, b dim of the color space.
 The architecture of the generator was stacks of upsampling convTranspose2d layers to recreate the a, b dim with the correct width and height.
 The Discriminator took the colorized image and tried to say if it was a real image or a fake was build in symmetry of the generator, as stacks of conv2d layers.

-The first networks were first tested with a vanilla GAN loss (BCELoss), then with LSGAN and Wasserstein Loss (loss functions used in this project are explained in the Sec.
+Those networks were first tested with a vanilla GAN loss (BCELoss), then with LSGAN and Wasserstein Loss (loss functions used in this project are explained in the Sec.
 Loss tested).
 When using BCELoss an LSGAN, we could not make the network converge.
 This, of course, resulted in noisy images.

 ![Very first results](imgs/very_first_results.jpg)